A thought experiment in nation-building — freely published, free to read Year One · civilground.org

 proper noun /ˈsɪvəl dɪˈfens səˈsaɪəti/

-The structured, collective, human organisation dedicated to creating and permanently defending Civil Ground — the constitution, the governance, the assembly, the membership, and the daily practice of equal dignity made real.
+The structured, collective, human organisation dedicated to creating and permanently defending Civil Ground — the constitution, the governance, the legislature, the membership, and the daily practice of equal dignity made real.

 The Civil Defense Society is the engine, the vehicle, and the vessel.
 It is the who and the how — the people who have chosen to act, the principles they have agreed to uphold, and the institutions they have built to protect both.